akelly1954/Samples/source/Video/src/plugins/README.md

 There are some competing needs at the beginning of main() execution:

-1. Whether the program has been invoked with the **-h** or **--help** flag: if that happens, the only thing that main() does is emit the Usage screen, and exits.
+1. Whether the program has been invoked with the **-h** or **--help** flag: if that happens, the only thing that main() does is to emit the Usage screen and exit.

 2. Creation of the log file, which also needs to happen as early as possible during program execution.
 This winds up being delayed for a bit.